 Village Underground Lisboa

 Like the LX Factory, Village Underground Lisboa is a centre for creativity.
-They often host music and other events on their site, but during the daytime you can enjoy exploring the unique village which is centred around repurposed double-decker buses and shipping containers.
-If you’re heading to Pilar 7, this is on the way and is worth stopping at, if only to take a few photos.
+This venue often hosts music and other events on their site.
+During the daytime you can enjoy exploring the unique village which is centred around repurposed double-decker buses and shipping containers.
+If you’re heading to Pilar 7, Village Underground Lisboa is on the way and is worth stopping at, if only to take a few photos.
 It’s certainly one of the more unusual things to do in Lisbon, and flies under the radar with tourists.

 Scoop ‘n Dough